 Emiko grinned.
 “Oh, don’t be sorry.
 I plan to ask you all kinds of nosy questions we avoid in our letters.
 Yes.
 Bernie comes from a fairly wealthy family.
 They run a dairy farm on CentiOne.
 His father started with two precious acres and five cows thirty years ago.
-Now he’s one of the richest men on CentiOne, and he has a hundred whole acres, the maximum allotment for a farm.
+Now he’s one of the richest men on CentiOne, and he has forty whole acres, the maximum allotment for one family.
 Daddy was trying to get him to invest in the Ryu, but of course, the way Daddy runs it, it’ll never really make money.
 Daddy thought Bernie was just a scoundrel, rich boy.
 He’s not, though.
 His father works hard, and so does Bernie.
 He mostly keeps the robots and all the machinery working good.
 I’ll work on the farm, too, when we get back.
 I think that’s the part Daddy hated most.
 I can’t work for him and Bernie.
 What are you going to do now that Dr. Jamel has retired?”

 The subject change was jarring, and Tori stood and walked to his apartment.
 “I should check on him.”

 Charles’ eyes were closed, and he breathed evenly.
 She didn’t disturb him.

 She returned to the doorway back to her apartment and hesitated just outside it.
 How could she keep her turmoil away from Emiko?
 After a minute she entered the living room.
 “So have they said how long the procedure is?
 What do they have to do to remove the scars?
 Will you need to stay at the hospital itself or can you stay with Bernie at the hotel?”